-CFU Poetry from Around the World: Literature study.
-Students read, explore and analyse a range of poems Students analyse a from around the world, focusing on how language is poem using the used to create meaning and effect.
-They will learn the themes of identity key skills of poetry analysis using the acronym SMILE: and culture, Structure looking closely at language Meaning and effect.
-Imagery Language Effect on reader The following poems are studied: • 'A Poison Tree' • 'Blessing' • 'Island Man' • 'Search for my tongue' · 'Presents from my aunts in Pakistan' Key terms: analyse, explore, impact, effect, similes, metaphors, personification, onomatopoeia, sensory language, alliteration, repetition, structure, form.
+Poetry from Around the World: Literature study.
+CFU Students read, explore and analyse a range of poems from around the world, focusing on how language is used to create meaning and effect.
+They will learn the key skills of poetry analysis using the acronym SMILE: Structure Meaning Imagery Language Effect on reader Students analyse a poem using the themes of identity and culture, looking closely at language and effect.
+The following poems are studied: 'A Poison Tree' 'Blessing' 'Island Man' 'Search for my tongue' 'Presents from my aunts in Pakistan' Key terms: analyse, explore, impact, effect, similes, metaphors, personification, onomatopoeia, sensory language, alliteration, repetition, structure, form.